php-fig-rectified/fig-rectified-standards/PSR-2-R-coding-style-guide-additions.md

 ## Properties and variables.

 * Properties and variables should be in $StudlyCaps or $camelBacked style.
 The first should only be used for objects.
+In some cases properties can also be `$snake_case`, but should be avoided if possible.

 ### Example
 ```php